mongodb/mongo-cxx-driver/etc/releasing.md

 # Releasing the mongocxx driver

+Ensure the prerequisite version of the C driver is released prior to the C++ driver.
+Example: The 3.7.0 C++ driver requires the C driver version 1.18.0, so C driver 1.18.0 MUST be released first.

 If doing a release on a version prior to 3.5.0, follow the old instructions from the shared Google drive.
 Go to File -> Version History -> See Version History and select the version "Pre CXX-584".

 ## Check fixVersions in Jira